dsborrus/ClusterMatlabPlayground/README.txt

-# ClusterMatlabPlayground
- A set of scripts to work as an example way to run matlab in parallel on the W&M HPC

 This directory contains example shell and matlab scripts to run on the cluster.
 The idea is to run a single matlab script in parallel with a different input variable.
 This way, we can do large parameter studies very quickly.

 This work used "https://newhpc.wm.edu/doc/matlab/matlabscripting.html" as a tutorial.